simon-ament/Study/content/🏗️ Software-Architektur/05_patterns.md

 - complexity through new interfaces and classes
 	- especially for a few / rarely changing algorithms
 - clients must be aware of different strategies to choose correct one
-- often (depending on programming language support) a set of anonymous functions could be used instead of extra classes and interfaces
+- often (depending on programming language support) a set of anonymous functions could be used instead of extra classes and interfaces ([[04_idioms#Pluggable Behavior / Selector / Block|Pluggable Blocks]])
 ### Relations to other Patterns
 - [[#Template Method]] is based on inheritance (static), while [[#Strategy]] is based on composition (dynamic at run-time)